 What Are The Benefits Of Having A Residence Permit?

 Since Georgia has a 365 day visa on arrival for many nationalities, you may be wondering, why get a residence permit?
-There are a lot of reasons.
+There are a lot of reasons:

 - Right to remain.
 You don’t need to cross the border, you can just keep renewing the permit.
 As we discovered during COVID-19, a lot of foreigners who had relied on visa runs for years could no longer do so and were stuck here illegally.

 - Visa runs won’t last forever.
 Not only can visa runs be problematic, as during COVID-19, but Georgia’s uniquely flexible visa is unlikely to continue forever.
 90 days in 180 is likely to come into force at some point in this decade and we may not get much warning.
 Meaning, if you have not already taken the steps to qualify for residency, you may not be prepared to do so last minute.

 - First step to permanent residency and citizenship.
-If you are looking for Georgia to be a long term home, 10 years uninterrupted residency here is important.
-Though there are some options to get permanent residency before the 10 year mark.
+If you are looking for Georgia to be a long term home, maintaining 10 years of uninterrupted residency here is important.
+However, there are also some options to get permanent residency before the 10 year mark.